emielsteegh/network-data-science/README.md

 # A project exploring network data science.

-Built in Python 2.7 using jupyter notebooks.
+Built in Python 2.7 Jupyter Notebooks

 Created by Emiel Steegh and Freek Nijweide in 2020.
 ___